Generalised polynomials and integer powers: Generalised maps

-where the remainder term $R(t,A)$ is, by the inductive assumption, described by a polynomial function in $A$ with coefficients in $\QQ(e^t)$.
-It follows that $Z_{\kappa,\lambda}$ is determined uniquely by $A$ and takes the required form. \end{proof}
+where the remainder term $R(A)$ depends only on the entries of $Z$ that have already been computed in the previous steps.
+It follows that $Z_{\kappa,\lambda}$ with the required properties exists and is determined uniquely. \end{proof}